Team612/612-ProgrammingResources/Tutorials/JAVA-GUIDE.md

 ```java
 else { System.out.println("none of the ones above are true, can we get an F in the chat?"); }
 ```

+**Do note that each if statement "resets" the process.
+If you have an if statement and that's true, the else/if and else statements will be skipped, but if there's another if statement, the process will start over again.**

 ## Comparison Operators:
 Comparison operators compare 2 variables: